 This first round of monitoring identified no detectable GenX in finished drinking water.
 PFBS was found in 13 public water systems, all significantly below the health advisory.
 PFOA and PFOS were found in detectable levels in 10 public water systems.
-This data is available in the “Current and Future Monitoring” tab of the PFAS Story Map (PFOA and PFOS Information (arcgis.com)).
+This data is available in the “Current and Future Monitoring” tab of the PFAS Story Map.

 What should a public water system do if PFAS chemicals are detected above their respective lifetime health advisories?

-EPD continues to recommend that public water systems initiate EPA’s three recommended actions in response to health advisory exceedances: assess PFAS levels, inform consumers, and limit exposure.
-Public water systems in Georgia used these three actions in response to previous PFAS health advisory exceedances, and EPD believes that these three actions remain effective.
-Overall, the lower the levels of PFOA and PFOS, the lower the risk, but there is no one-size-fits-all approach to get there.
-Public water systems are primarily responsible for determining the most appropriate response to a health advisory exceedance, and EPD remains available to provide technical assistance to public water systems with monitoring plans, technical communication, and identification of treatment options or alternative water sources.
+EPD continues to encourage public water systems to initiate EPA’s three recommended actions in response to health advisory exceedances: assess PFAS levels, inform consumers, and limit exposure.
+Public water systems in Georgia have used these three actions in response to previous PFAS health advisory exceedances, and these three actions remain effective.
+Overall, the lower the levels of PFOA and PFOS, the lower the risk, but there is no one-size-fits-all approach to reduce exposure.
+Public water systems are primarily responsible for determining the most appropriate response to a health advisory exceedance, and EPD is available to provide technical assistance to public water systems with technical communication, review of proposed monitoring plans, and identification of treatment options and/or alternative water sources.